mohabusama/skoap/README.md

 [https://godoc.org/github.com/zalando/skipper/eskip](https://godoc.org/github.com/zalando/skipper/eskip)

-...or see the example below.
+...and see the Skoap specific example below.

 In multi-route mode, the realm, scopes, teams and dropping the Authorization header is defined individually for each route in the config file.
 In addition to the built-in Skipper filters, Skoap provides additional filters to